All Products

 How do I use the downloaded data backup and log backup files?

-Run the query script show variables like 'local_infile'; on MySQL.
-If the result is OFF, run the following statement to enable file import: set global local_infile = 1;.
+Run the show variables like 'local_infile'; query script on the MySQL database.
+If the result is OFF, run the set global local_infile = 1;statement to enable file import.
 After the preceding operations are complete, run the import script again.

-Why is the backup size shown in the console different from the actual downloaded backup file size?
+Why is the backup size displayed in the PolarDB console different from the actual downloaded backup file size?

-Currently, you cannot directly restore downloaded backup files to other PolarDB clusters.
-You can first restore the backup files to a self-managed MySQL database, and then use DTS to migrate from the self-managed MySQL to PolarDB for MySQL.
+You cannot directly restore the downloaded backup files to another PolarDB clusters.
+You can first restore the backup file to a self-managed MySQL database, and then use DTS to migrate the data from the self-managed MySQL to the PolarDB for MySQL cluster.

 Appendix